-OGSS will notify the school staff person responsible for coordinating exams when student is cleared to take the exam.
-An email will be sent to the student, the staff person, and each comprehensive committee member.
-This email will list the committee members so that the school staff person knows whom to contact for questions, and which option the student has requested.
+OGSS will notify designated comprehensive staff person in the School when student is cleared to take exam.
+Student will not be cleared until all coursework is completed and graded.
+An email will be sent to student, comprehensive staff person, and each comprehensive committee person.
+(This email will list the committee members so that the comprehensive staff will know who to contact for questions and which option student has requested).

-Once a student receives an email from OGSS, the student will be responsible for contacting the staff person in the School to schedule a time to take the exam or to pick up questions if the exam is a take-home.
+Once student receives email from OGSS, the student will be responsible to contact the comprehensive staff person in their School to schedule a time to take the exam or to pick up questions if the exam is a take home.